iFixit/itbrokeand.ifixit.com/_posts/2013-07-21-csrf-how-we-do-it.md

 ---
 layout: with-comments
-title: "CSRF - How we protect ifixit from request forgery"
+title: "CSRF - How we protect ifixit.com from request forgery"
 author: Daniel Beardsley
 author_url: http://github.com/danielbeardsley
 summary: We've come up with a minimalist method of protecting our site